graphql/graphql-spec/spec/Section 3 -- Type System.md

    3. The input field must accept a type where {IsInputType(inputFieldType)}
       returns {true}.
    4. Let {fieldSet} be a set containing {inputField}.
-   5. {DetectDefaultValueCycle(inputFieldType, defaultValue, fieldSet)}.
-   6. {defaultValue} must be compatible with {inputFieldType} as per the coercion rules for that type.
 3. If an Input Object references itself either directly or through referenced Input Objects, at least one of the fields in the chain of references must be either a nullable or a List type.
+4. {DetectInputObjectDefaultValueCycle(inputObject)}.

-DetectDefaultValueCycle(type, defaultValue, visitedFields):
+DetectInputObjectDefaultValueCycle(inputObject, defaultValue, visitedFields):

-- If {defaultValue} does not exist or is null, return.
+- If {defaultValue} is not provided, initialize it to an empty unordered map.
-- If {type} is a non-null type:
-  - Let {innerType} be the inner type of {type}.
-  - {DetectDefaultValueCycle(innerType, defaultValue, visitedFields)}.
-  - Return.
-- If {type} is a list type:
+- If {visitedFields} is not provided, initialize it to the empty set.
-  - {defaultValue} must be a list.
-  - If {defaultValue} is not a list:
+- If {defaultValue} is a list:
-    - Let {list} be a list containing {defaultValue}.
+  - For each {itemValue} in {defaultValue}:
+    - {DetectInputObjectDefaultValueCycle(inputObject, itemValue, visitedFields)}.
 - Otherwise:
-    - Let {list} be {defaultValue}.
-  - Let {innerType} be the inner type of {type}.
-  - For each {value} in {list}:
-    - {DetectDefaultValueCycle(innerType, value, visitedFields)}.
+  - If {defaultValue} is not an unordered map:
     - Return.
+  - For each field {field} in {inputObject}:
+    - {DetectInputFieldDefaultValueCycle(field, defaultValue, visitedFields)}.

+DetectInputFieldDefaultValueCycle(field, defaultValue, visitedFields):

+- Assert: {defaultValue} is an unordered map.
+- Let {fieldType} be the type of {field}.
+- Let {namedFieldType} be the underlying named type of {fieldType}.
-- If {type} is a scalar or enum type:
+- If {namedFieldType} is not an input object type:
   - Return.
-- Assert: {type} is an input object type.
-- {defaultValue} must be an object.
-- For each field {field} in {type}:
 - Let {fieldName} be the name of {field}.
-  - Let {fieldDefaultValue} be the value for attribute {fieldName} in {defaultValue}.
+- Let {fieldDefaultValue} be the value for {fieldName} in {defaultValue}.
+- If {fieldDefaultValue} exists:
+  - {DetectInputObjectDefaultValueCycle(namedFieldType, fieldDefaultValue, visitedFields)}.
+- Otherwise:
+  - Let {fieldDefaultValue} be the default value of {field}.
   - If {fieldDefaultValue} does not exist:
+    - Return.
-    - {field} must not be withing {visitedFields}.
+  - {field} must not be within {visitedFields}.
   - Add {field} to {visitedFields}.
-    - Let {fieldDefaultValue} be the default value for {field}.
-  - Let {fieldType} be the expected return type of {field}.
-  - {DetectDefaultValueCycle(fieldType, fieldDefaultValue, visitedFields)}.
+  - {DetectInputObjectDefaultValueCycle(namedFieldType, fieldDefaultValue, visitedFields)}.

-Note: in the above algorithm it's important that {visitedDefaultValueFields} is passed by value, not by reference, since each path needs its own independent stack.

-Note: the above algorithm works by determining if the default value on a particular input object field is referenced more than once in a particular chain.
-If it returns {true} (indicating a cycle was found) the object at fault might not be this object specifically, but one of the objects it references.

 ### Input Object Extensions